kyle-williams-1/bsonic/README.md

 ### Adding New Formatters

-To add a new output formatter (e.g., JSON):
+To add a new output formatter (e.g., for a different document database):

 1. Create a new formatter package implementing the `formatter.Formatter` interface
 2. Add the new formatter type to `config.FormatterType`